bangbangcon/west/content/Speakers.md

 <img class='speaker-img' src="../images/speakers/ori-bernstein.jpg" alt="Profile Photo of Ori Bernstein"/>
 <span class="talk-title">That's hot!</span>

-I work on smart microwaves.
-Not the "let's put it on the internet and text you images of your food" kind of smart &mdash; we can actually move heat around inside the device, cooking two different foods to two different temperatures.
+I work on smart microwave ovens.
+We don't tweet images of each food you cook.
+Instead, we focus on moving heat around inside the device, directing it to where we want it.
+We can cook two different foods to two different temperatures!
 How does this work?
 Linear algebra, heuristics, and some clever hardware.
 Join me as I give an introduction to the magic that makes this work!

 **Ori** is made of meat.
 He spends much of his day wiggling his fingers over keyboards to imbue computers with new capabilities.
 Ori also